Assessment Adjustments: Guidance for online and on-campus exams and in-class tests

 • The student may wish to complete sections of the paper themselves.
 Any sections written by an amanuensis should have ‘by Amanuensis’ written at the start and end of the section.

-• If a problem occurs with a PC or laptop, the amanuensis can continue with a hand-written transcription (when the exam is in-person) and inform the invigilator (where one is present).
+• If a problem occurs with a PC or laptop, the amanuensis can continue with a hand-written transcription (when the exam or in-class test is in-person) and inform the invigilator.
 This should be detailed in the Declaration of True Record form.

-• At the end of the examination the Amanuensis is responsible for saving the script, with the student’s name and number and then emailing the script to the student.
+• At the end of the examination or in-class test where this is online, the Amanuensis is responsible for saving the script, with the student’s name and number and then emailing the script to the student.
 It is the student’s responsibility to upload the document to Turnitin or Brightspace.

 Prompter:

-• The Prompter may give pre-arranged prompts to the student throughout the exam.
+• The Prompter may give pre-arranged prompts to the student throughout the exam or in class-test.
 For example, they may give the student a prompt at 30-minute intervals, a prompt to move on to the next question or a prompt to keep their attention focused on the exam paper.

 The support worker and student will be asked to sign a Declaration of True Record at the end of the exam or in-class test, confirming that the information written by an amanuensis is a true record of what the student said and also detailing any other issues that may have been experienced such as IT problems etc. This will be retained by the Disability Service.